 Ridesharing Insurance in Louisiana: Are You Covered?

 In 2015, Louisiana passed legislation regulating transportation network companies (TNCs), like Uber and Lyft.
-Under the new law, which took effect on Jan.
-1, 2016, drivers must carry at least $1 million in liability insurance when carrying passengers.
+Under this law, drivers must carry at least $1 million in liability insurance when carrying passengers.
 When logged in to the app before picking up a passenger, they must be covered by at least:

 - $50,000 in bodily injury for one person